nrwl/nx/docs/shared/packages/react/react-plugin.md

 ## Setting Up React

-To create a new workspace with React, run `npx create-nx-workspace@latest --preset=react`.
+To create a new workspace with React, run `npx create-nx-workspace@latest --preset=react-standalone`.

 To add the React plugin to an existing workspace, run one of the following: